stinsan/CS-4513-Database-Management-Systems/Book Notes/Chapter 6.md

 Essentially, **generalization** is the opposite of specialization.
 Specialization represents a top-down design process, while generalization represents a bottom-up design process.

 ![](https://github.com/stinsan/CS-4513-Database-Management-Systems/blob/master/Screenshots/databases-19.png)

+### 6.8.3 | Inheritance

+The attributes and relationships of higher-leveled entities are **inherited** by the lower-leveled entities.

+### 6.8.4 | Constraints on Specializations

+**Total Specialization/Generalization**: *each higher-level entity must belong to a lower-level entity set*

+**Partial Specialization/Generalization**: *some higher-level entities may not belong to any lower-level entity set*